ivalab/Mathematica/README.md

 little to no support for object oriented programming.
 A quick google search seems to indicate that this still holds.
 There are more options now than before, but nothing seems to be definitive.
-I kludged it in the older Mathematica versions a decade ago, so it   This needs revision.
+I kludged it in the older Mathematica versions a decade ago, so it needs revision.

 **Need Updating.**